 Rhode Island Foreclosure Laws and Procedures

-Also, most people who take out a loan to buy a residential property in Rhode Island sign a promissory note and a mortgage, containing a power of sale.
-These documents give homeowners some contractual rights in addition to federal and state legal protections.
+Also, most people who take out a loan to buy a residential property in Rhode Island sign a promissory note and a mortgage containing a power of sale.
+These documents usually give homeowners certain contractual rights after a home loan default.

 In a Rhode Island foreclosure, you'll most likely get the right to: